Co-curricular activity (Singapore)

-In Singapore, a co-curricular activity (CCA), previously known as an extracurricular activity (ECA), is a non-academic activity that all students must undertake as part of their education.
+In Singapore, a co-curricular activity (CCA), is a non-academic activity that all students must undertake as part of their education.
 Introduced by the Ministry of Education (MOE), CCAs are strongly encouraged at the primary and post-secondary level but compulsory at secondary level.
 Students can choose from 4 categories: clubs and societies, physical sports, uniformed groups, and visual and performing arts.
 They may also start their own activities with the school’s approval.
 Anyone offering enrichment activities to schools must be registered with the MOE.

-The idea behind extracurricular activity is to broaden the child's experience and encourage the development of civic and personal values.

-Structure of the CCA programme
+Structure

 CCA choices vary widely from school to school, although schools at each education level are required to conform to national standards prescribed for that level.
-Co-curricular activities includes all those activities which needs mind, heart and hand coordination.
-Such activities include indoor or outdoor games, solving puzzles, collages, drawing, dancing, singing, mimicry, knitting, cooking and so on.
-The range of CCA choices available increases at each education level.

-CCA is strongly encouraged in the primary and post-secondary education level.
-It is however compulsory in secondary education level.

-In secondary schools, CCAs are treated more seriously.
-Students are required to pick at least one Core CCA to join at Secondary One.
-Belonging to a Core CCA is compulsory, and the students may choose a second CCA if they wish.
+Joining a CCA is strongly encouraged in the primary and post-secondary education level.
+However, in secondary schools, CCAs are treated more seriously.
+Students are required to pick at least one Core CCA to join in Secondary One, while being able to choose a second CCA if they wish.
 If the student excels and achieves results in their CCA, 1 to 2 'O' Level points are removed from the examination aggregate (a lower aggregate indicates better marks) at the end of the fourth/fifth year.
-Although the marks are few, it is believed by many that they may make a difference when the students are considered for the most popular post-secondary educational institutions.
-For example, one minimum prerequisite for admission to the Raffles Institution at Year Five, via the 'O' Levels, is an already perfect score with the maximum of 4 points removed.

 The activities available as CCA choices can be divided into 4 key categories: